michellemay/word2vec-perf/README.md

 *Note, word2vec is running all the iterations in the same progress bar.*

+## word2vec-fast-load ##
-*Reading file and building vocabulary is unexpectedly slow here (~38m).
-Probably due to a bad port on Windows.*
+Reading file and building vocabulary is unexpectedly slow here (~38m).
+Due to the inneficiencies of fgetc and ungetc on Windows.

+A modified version with simple buffering lead to significant performance gain: 35s instead of 38 minutes!

+See word2vec.c and word2vec-fastload.exe

 # gensim
 Running python 2.7 on Anaconda (gensim 0.13.3)